-Some episodes which reveal aspects of the influence of 19th century anticlericalism on the development of the relationship between science and religion are described by Sabino Maffeo, S.J. in his recently published history of the Vatican Observatory on the occasion of its 100th anniversary.4 In fact, the founding of the Observatory in 1891 by Pope Leo XIII is set very clearly in that climate of anticlericalism and one of the principle motives that Leo XIII cites for the foundation is to combat such anticlericalism.
+As to the second movement in the dissonant symphony initiated by religion and science we turn to nineteenth century anticlericalism.
+Some episodes which reveal aspects of this anticlericalism and its influence on the development of the relationship between science and religion are described by Sabino Maffeo, S.J. in his history of the Vatican Observatory on the occasion of its 100th anniversaryii In fact, the founding of the Observatory in 1891 by Pope Leo XIII is set very clearly in that climate of anticlericalism and one of the principle motives that Leo XIII cites for the foundation is to combat such anticlericalism.
 His words show very clearly the prevailing mistrust of many scientists for the Church:

-So that they might display their disdain and hatred for the mystical Spouse of Christ, who is the true light, those borne of darkness are accustomed to calumniate her to unlearned people and they call her the friend of obscurantism, one who nurtures ignorance, an enemy of science and progress \dots 5
+So that they might display their disdain and hatred for the mystical Spouse of Christ, who is the true light, those borne of darkness are accustomed to calumniate her to unlearned people and they call her the friend of obscurantism, one who nurtures ignorance, an enemy of science and progress . . .iii adequate refutation of these impudent and sinister lies.
+In fact, the Church, besides her pursuit of divine realities, in which she is the unique teacher, also nourishes and gives guidance in the practice of philosophy . . . and she does this so well that it would be difficult to add anything worth mentioning and it would be dangerous to dissociate oneself from her teachings.iv